 How to reignite your corporate event strategy

 Prior to the pandemic, in-person events were the gold standard for brands.
-It’s almost as if the event wasn’t live, it didn’t happen at all.
+It’s almost as if the event wasn’t live, in-person, it didn’t happen at all.
 As a result, virtual events, which existed long before the pandemic, often took a backseat to in-person events.

 That sentiment is shifting big time.